Achieving success in the entrepreneurial world isn’t a mystery; it’s just a long and arduous journey.

 The constant element found in success stories of those who followed their passion wasn’t just a singular desire to make money off their hobby.
 It was coupled with a passion for change, to create meaning.

-“Chase the vision, not the money; the money will end up following you.” – Tony Hsieh, CEO of Zappos.
+As Tony Hsieh, CEO of Zappos, says: “Chase the vision, not the money; the money will end up following you.”

 It’s this passion to change the world that’s led Unsworth to create a line of wearable tech combining her background in tech and her interest in fashion and design.
 Unlike the Apple Watch, or Google Glass, the idea behind Kovert’s latest product isn’t to find more ways to keep you connected to the digital world, but the exact opposite.

-GoPro first debuted in 2004 founded by “The Mad Billionaire” Nick Woodman, who disrupted an entire industry with his revolutionary idea.
-GoPro is now America’s fastest-growing digital imaging company and it’s impossible to hop onto YouTube without seeing tons of GoPro footage.
+A similar story is the one from GoPro.
+First debuted in 2004 and founded by “The Mad Billionaire” Nick Woodman, he disrupted an entire industry with his revolutionary idea.

 The initial idea behind GoPro came about in 2002 after Woodman’s second attempt at entrepreneurship had flopped.
 Deciding he needed a break he took his wife, then-girlfriend, Jill on a 5-month surfing trip through Australia and Indonesia.